Enid Welsford: Career

 Enid Welsford obtained a Marion Kennedy studentship at Newnham with which she studied comparative literature in Old English under H. M. Chadwick.
 Her researches continued till 1918, after which she switched to literature from later periods.
 She had also started teaching at Newnham College in 1916.
 She became a Fellow of the college in 1921 and a university lecturer in 1928, a position she kept till 1959.
 She also was a director of studies in archaeology and anthropology (1939–1952), as well as of moral sciences (1941–1952).

 Welsford's first book, The Court Masque appeared in 1927, and was well-received, winning the Rose Mary Crawshay Prize the following year.
 She examined the progress of the masque and the antimasque in the history of English poetry, showing how the catholic Tudor court absorbed European influences, whose admixture formed the English masque.
 By the time of Ben Jonson, the chaos of the grotesques in the antimasques was circumscribed and in opposition to the main action of the court progress.

 In 1935, Welsford's most celebrated book The Fool: his Social and Literary History appeared, subsequently translated into several languages.
 The fool or jester started in the East, she suggested, arriving in ancient Greece as joker before firmly ensconcing himself in Roman drama as a figure of fun.
-Though it was unclear how a mentally deficient person became an entertainer, especially during much of history when handicaps, both mental and physical, were derided, by the middle ages, a court jester was often well-treated and well-fed, and totemised as a mascot.
+Though it was unclear how a mentally deficient person became an entertainer, especially during much of history when handicaps, both mental and physical, were derided, by the Middle Ages, a court jester was often well-treated and well-fed, and totemised as a mascot.
 The fool may rarely have become a high officer, but in Elizabethan and Stuart times, he was considered an abstraction, a generalised figure of chaos.
-The English fool, moreover, didn't evolve in isolation: the Fool in Shakespeare's King Lear bears a strong resemblance to the medieval French sot.
+The English fool, moreover, did not evolve in isolation: the Fool in Shakespeare's King Lear bears a strong resemblance to the medieval French sot.
 Among other topics, she also traced the history of the English pantomime in relation to the Harlequin in the early eighteenth century, from its arrival with the Alard brothers at Drury Lane to the bigger extravaganzas that became the norm in competition with the Lincoln's Inn theatre.
 The Harlequin was an aerial demon, originally, leading a nocturnal procession called the Wild Hunt; over time, this cavalcade of forlorn souls lost its frightening quality and they became a set of jocose characters.
 The book was considered a definitive treatise on the subject, celebrated for its depth of insight.

 After retirement, Welsford continued her researches.
 Her Salisbury Plain, a Study in the Development of Wordsworth's Mind and Art, published in 1966, won the Rose Mary Crayshaw Prize the next year.